Skip to main content

 What mitigation are you planning to reduce any harm to the Green Belt/landscape?

-As part of the application, we will submit a detailed Landscape and Visual Impact Assessment into the potential impact of the proposals on the surrounding Green Belt and any mitigation measures required.
-We have already identified that a number of mitigation strategies to be incorporated into the scheme to prevent an undue impact on the Green Belt.
+A detailed Landscape and Visual Impact Assessment has been submitted.
+That considers the potential impact of the proposals on the surrounding Green Belt and any mitigation measures required.
 This includes:

-- Create a wide multifunctional green corridor along the southern boundary of the site to screen the development from wider views, provide recreational space including active transport routes and protect / enhance the biodiversity of the Ray Brook.
-This will include natural / semi-natural greenspace, footpaths, substantial tree planting and ecological enhancements.
+• Creating a wide multifunctional green corridor along the southern boundary of the site to screen the development from wider views, provide recreational space including active transport routes and protect / enhance the biodiversity of the Ray Brook.
+This includes natural / semi-natural greenspace, footpaths, substantial tree planting and ecological enhancements.

 Miscellaneous